 Can I report on tickets that were closed by being merged into another ticket?
 How do I know what tickets were closed by merge?

-After you merge and close a ticket into an existing ticket, a note is added to the existing ticket documenting the merge.
+After you merge and close a ticket into an existing ticket, Zendesk adds a note to the existing ticket documenting the merge.
 The only data carried over from the closed merge ticket to the existing ticket is Attachments and Users.

-Ticket A is merged into Ticket B. A closed_by_merge tag is applied to Ticket A and Ticket A is closed with all existing data and ticket fields frozen.
+closed_by_merged tag is applied to ticket A and ticket A is closed with all existing data and ticket fields frozen.

-The Users and Attachments from Ticket A are added to Ticket B. The agent and end user can continue their conversation in Ticket B. In Explore, the reporting options and restrictions are listed below:
+Support adds the Users and Attachments from ticket A to Ticket B. The agent and end user can continue their conversation in ticket B. In Explore, the reporting options and restrictions are listed below:

-- Explore agents can report on the ticket data of Ticket A by using the closed_by_merge tag.
+- Explore agents can report on the ticket data of ticket A by using the

-- In the merging process, a tag is not added to the existing ticket (a tag is only added to the closed merge ticket).
-As a result, agents cannot create a report that details what existing tickets have had tickets merged into them.
-In other words, when reporting on existing tickets (Ticket B), you cannot report on the ticket IDs of the tickets closed and merged (Ticket A) into the existing ticket.
+- In the merging process, a tag is not added to the existing ticket.
+A tag is only added to the closed merge ticket.
+As a result, agents cannot create a report that details what existing tickets had tickets merged into them.
+When reporting on existing tickets (ticket B), you cannot report on the ticket IDs of the tickets closed and merged (ticket A) into the existing ticket.

-If you are trying to exclude these types of tickets (Ticket A) from your reports, see the article: Explore Recipe: Excluding tickets closed by merge.
+To exclude these types of tickets (ticket A) from your reports, see the article: Explore Recipe: Excluding tickets closed by merge.